biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >>>> Email: cites@syke.fi
 >>>> Tel: +358 29 5251 332
 >>>
->>> Contact your collaboration partner for their local Management Authority for the CITES export permition.
+>>> Contact your collaboration partner for their local Management Authority for the CITES export permit.
 >>>
 >>> Inform or ask Tuula Pudas (tuula.pudas@oulu.fi) in any case.
 >>>